 How Increased Staking Participation Can Boost ETH’s Price

-- undefined Peeranha Meta
+- expert q&a Peeranha Meta

 After experiencing a spectacular bull run since the beginning of 2023, the price of ETH started to experience a major downturn, which seems too early to be confirmed as a rejection.
 The price of ETH is currently in a precarious position where it appears that either of the two scenarios is possible, meaning that in the coming hours, the token may be vulnerable to a significant increase or decrease.
 For the majority of cryptocurrencies at the start of the year, including the somewhat inflated ETH price, it was considered bullish.
 The lower trend line, which the price was trading along, doesn't seem to be strong enough to sustain the bearish pressure.